marklogic-community/corb2/README.md

 Corb v2.1.3 or later requires marklogic-xcc-8.0.*.jar or later to run.
 Please note that xcc 8 is backwards compatible up to MarkLogic 5.
 Also, please use java 1.7 or later for running corb.

 To build corb using ant, please specify java.library.user folder in the build.properties file and place marklogic-xcc-8.0.3.jar in this folder.
 Please update build.xml for building corb with a later version of xcc jar.

+Corb uses java logger.
+To customize logging, please specify logging configuration file using java system arg
+`-Djava.util.logging.config.file=\path\to\logging.properties`

 ### Running Corb
 The entry point is the main method in the com.marklogic.developer.corb.Manager class.
 Corb requires marklogic xcc jar in the classpath, preferably the version that corresponds to marklogic server version, which can be downloaded from https://developer.marklogic.com/products/xcc (corb 2.1.3 is tested with xcc 8.0.* talking to Marklogic 7 and 8).
 Requires java 1.7 or later.